Beginner RVer Gear: Must-Have Tools & Helpful Accessories

 The Can-Live-Without Gear (But Great to Have!)

-The items below are things we’ve added over the course of a year living full-time in the van, and either make life more fun or more comfortable.
+The items below are things we’ve added over the course of a year of long-term travel in the van, and either make life more fun or more comfortable.
 These might not be must-haves for everyone, but we think they are at least worth considering if you spend a lot of time in your RV.

 Gear for Internet / Connectivity